 Worth is, when you think about it, in the eye of the buyer.
 The price paid for that DeMoulin catalog mentioned above was worth what either they or I stopped bidding at.
-Had I been more enthusiastic about ephemera at that point in time, it would have been 'worth' much more but I had other things of interest to me.
+Had I been more enthusiastic about ephemera at that point in time, it would have been 'worth' much more (to me) but I had other things to spend money on.

 And thus, someone not in the business of buying and selling items for third parties really doesn't have an ethical 'leg to stand on' when they accumulate potentially expensive items with the only return being the opportunity for others to see them online.
 Nor is someone not certified as an appraiser qualified (in some states/countries a license is required!) to put an estimate on something, either for sale or insurance purposes.

-And yes, it's true that many folks coming to the Road Show will tell stories about a former appraiser giving an estimate FAR below what the actual cost of the item was worth but this again points to the need to deal with a professional appraiser.
+And yes, it's true that many folks coming to Antiques Road Show will tell stories about a former appraiser giving an estimate FAR below what the actual cost of the item was worth.
+This again points to the need to deal with a professional appraiser.
 Just because I've seen five copies of a particular item over the past three years doesn't mean that it's not the only five copies in existence and it's a priceless certificate.